-Some of the Old West’s most famous desperadoes have Gallatin in their past, most notably Frank and Jesse James and the lesser known Reno brothers.
+Some of the Old West’s most famous desperadoes have Gallatin in their past, most notably Frank and Jesse James and the lesser infamous but desperate Reno brothers.
 Now add another name to the list: Johnny Ringo.

 Research by David Johnson of Zionsville, IN (1992), brought to light information not widely known in Daviess County.
-Gallatin was the boyhood home of Johnny Ringo, and the Youngers and Jameses had close relaties living in Gallatin before the end of the Civil War.
+Gallatin was the boyhood home of Johnny Ringo, and the Youngers and James Boys had close relatives living in Gallatin before the end of the Civil War.

 Who was Johnny Ringo?
 A Time-Life book entitled “Gunfighters” identifies Johnny Ringo as among Sheriff Behan’s posse which worked to drive Wyatt Earp and Doc Holliday and their companions from Arizona, following the famous shootout at the OK Corral on Oct.
 26, 1881.